kalpthakkar/api-smart-brain/README.md

 Here's the link of [front-end repository](https://github.com/kalpthakkar/Face-Recognition-WebApp)

 ### `Smart Brain`
-Open [https://kalpthakkar.github.io/Face-Recognition-WebApp](https://kalpthakkar.github.io/Face-Recognition-WebApp) to view it in the browser.
+Open this [link](https://kalpthakkar.github.io/Face-Recognition-WebApp) to view it in the browser.